How To

 How to assess your One Repetition Maximum (1RM) for strength training

-When seeking to develop strength, power or explosiveness for your event having knowledge of your 1RM is essential in order to develop the appropriate component in a structured manner i.e.
+When seeking to develop strength, power, or explosiveness for your event knowing your 1RM is essential to develop the appropriate component in a structured manner i.e.

 • Working at 70 to 75% of your 1RM means you are working on muscle hypertrophy - thickening of the muscle